-The “sight” in Sightword refers to the ability of the child to recognize the word instantly on sight, without the need of sounding it out.
+The “sight” in Sightword refers to the ability of the child to recognize the word instantly on sight, without the need to sound it out.
 The child who reaches this level can already sound out each word and, in fact, must do so to learn the word.
 The Sightword Worksheets are not surrogate flash cards whose purpose is to cause the child to memorize words for instant parroting on demand.
 Rather, they have as their purpose allowing the child to internalize a basic vocabulary of words that he or she can read and write quickly and with ease.

 Knowledge of—as opposed to memorization of—a basic set of words gives the child an extensive writing vocabulary for use in his or her creative writing activities.
 A child who can already spell words like “the”, “is”, “and”, “we”, “they”, “with”, “on”, “can”, “down”, “all”, “from”, and so on, without having to stop and think about spellings, finds it much easier to write out what he or she wants to say.
 Conversely, a child who must ask for assistance with even the most basic words spends so much time thinking about how to write and spell the words in the story that he or she can quickly lose track of what it was he or she wanted to say.

-The Sightword Worksheets present one hundred sixty-one different words over four different levels of activity.
+The Sightword Worksheets present one-hundred sixty-one different words over four different levels of activity.
 The four levels are given letter designations from A to D. The A level worksheets contain words that make use of only the first or white spellings for the sounds on the Decoding Chart.
 The B level uses all of the spellings including the double-star spellings.
 The C level adds silent letters and their spelling codes.
 The C level also introduces “outlaw” words – words for which the Chart cannot produce a spelling.

 For an explanation of outlaw words and how the child learns to spell them, click on the Outlaw Words button in the menu bar above.